nishanth023/Cli_chat/README.md

 ./server.py [PORT] [HOST]
 ```

-You can also run directly, in that case it defaults to 10000 localhost:
+You can run directly, in that case it default port and host would be 10000 localhost:

 ```bash
 ./server.py